Growing Microgreens Soil Method

 Step 3:Spread seeds – Spread your seed evenly across the tray.
 Larger seeds like buckwheat, sunflower and pea will end up being quite thickly spread.
 (See specific product page for seeding rate).
 A basic rule is to allow the seeds enough breathing room, which is about the size of the seed itself.
 If seeds are too close together, they can often tangle, preventing successful growth.

-Step 4:Water and cover - Gently tamp the seeds flat into the soil.
-The goal here is not to crush the seeds into the soil, but to simply make sure that the seeds are making firm contact with the soil.
+Step 4:Water and cover - Cover the seeds with a light layer of soil.
+This helps increase the humidity surrounding the seed during the germination period.
 Use your spray bottle to thoroughly mist the seeds directly on the soil.
 Now take one of the trays with no holes and use your spray mister to spray the inside of it 4 or 5 times with an even distribution of mist.
 Use that misted tray as a black-out and humidity dome on your recently seeded tray.
 Set your tray in a place where it will not get too hot or too cold; 65 to 75 degrees Fahrenheit is ideal.

 Step 5:Mist every 12 hours – Uncover the seed tray every 12 hours or so and mist them again with your spray bottle.
 15 to 20 evenly distributed sprays should do.
 Do not add additional water other than the misting.
 Re-cover your tray.